 Combating online hate (Slovakia)

-Our project partners are:
+Our project partners were:

 They are also engaged in publishing and research activities

 • In addition, ROMAntics established a successful cooperation with the Media Service Council, which was able to start the first (media covered) administrative proceedings (a, b) to prevent the spread of illegal content thanks to them.
-ROMAntics submitted more than 100 complaints to the Media Services Council about hateful comments found on various social networks.
+ROMAntics had submitted more than 100 complaints to the Media Services Council about hateful comments found on various social networks.

 On 16 and 17 September 2022, we organized an introductory training for ROMAntiks at the University Library in Bratislava.
 The training was attended by ROMAnticists from different parts of Slovakia and abroad who are interested in getting involved in the fight against hate on the Internet.
 At the training they met with experts from Konexedigiq and the #somtu initiative., who shared their experiences from their work.